The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/7-rest-crud-api.md

 [restfulapi.net](https://restfulapi.net/) puts it best:

-> REST is an acronym for REpresentational State Transfer and an architectural style for distributed hypermedia systems.
-Roy Fielding first presented it in 2000 in his famous dissertation.
-Since then, it has become one of the most widely used approaches for building web-based APIs (Application Programming Interfaces).
+> REST is an acronym for REpresentational State Transfer...
+It has become one of the most widely used approaches for building web-based APIs (Application Programming Interfaces).
 >
 > REST is not a protocol or a standard, it is an architectural style.
 During the development phase, API developers can implement REST in a variety of ways.
 >